 The possibilities of 5G present an evolving world of opportunity for enterprise.
 Its revolutionary capability in making systems operate more effectively, allocating resources more efficiently, and minimising waste more than any other technology is cause for rethinking the relationship between technology and operations.
 Private networks support the endeavours of public and private organisations to achieve their desired business outcomes efficiently and cost-effectively to best serve the people they are serving.

-Thus, neutral host infrastructure providers, especially those partnering with MNOs such as BAI Communications, have a big role to play in supporting public and private to establish ‘smart communities’ with their 5G ready private networks as a way of contributing to smart city development in a meaningful and achievable way.
+Thus, shared infrastructure providers, especially those partnering with MNOs such as BAI Communications, have a big role to play in supporting public and private to establish ‘smart communities’ with their 5G ready private networks as a way of contributing to smart city development in a meaningful and achievable way.